palaeoware/SPIERS/SPIERSedit/docs/basicconcepts.rst

 through the dataset one slice at time.
 The *Position in Dataset* slider allows the user to move through the dataset at will; the current slice number is displayed in the associated spinbox (labelled Slice number in Fig. 2); values can be entered in here to jump to slices.
+Shift and missle mouse zoom also allows you to scroll through the dataset.
 The title bar displays the current dataset, and image file path.
 The *Slice Selector* Panel, if visible, will also show the current file, as moving to a slice automatically selects it.
 Note however that changing selections in this panel does not move to a different image, but selects images for various operations discussed later.
-Control + mouse scroll modifies the selected slice.
+Control + mouse scroll modifies the slice selected in the  *Slice Selector*.

 At the top of the window, below the menus, is a permanently visible toolbar – this contains buttons for selecting/indicating which of its